 Head to Heroes’ Square bright and early on the metro (line M1 – Hősök tere stop).
 This is one of the city’s main squares, decorated with impressive statues that commemorate the seven Magyar tribes that founded Hungary.

 The square houses the Museum of Fine Arts.
-In our opinion it is one of the best museums in Budapest.
+In our opinion, it's one of the best museums in Budapest.
 We recommend spending about an hour exploring this gallery and the entrance fee is relatively cheap.

 Once you have left the museum, stroll towards the City Park.
-If you go on a Sunday, you will see many Hungarian families and group of friends having a picnic or relaxing in the sun.
+If you go on a Sunday, you'll see many Hungarian families and groups of friends having a picnic or relaxing in the sun.
 The park is also bustling on Saturdays.

-After the spa, you will probably be hungry.
-There are a few food-stands in front of the Budapest Zoo if you want a quick bite to eat, or you can wait to get back to the city center for a more relaxing lunch.
+After the spa, you'll probably be hungry.
+There are a few food stands in front of the Budapest Zoo if you want a quick bite to eat, or you can wait to get back to the city centre for a more relaxing lunch.

-Our weekend itinerary finishes here, since you will probably have to head to your hotel to pick up your luggage and go to the airport.
-If you still have some time left, why not head back to Andrássy Avenue to admire its beautiful mansions or buy a few souvenirs in Váci utca.
+Our weekend itinerary finishes here since you'll probably have to head to your hotel to pick up your luggage and go to the airport.
+If you still have some time left, why not head back to Andrássy Avenue to admire its beautiful mansions or buy a few souvenirs in Váci utca?

-If you are in Budapest for over two days and have followed our 48-hour itinerary, why not organize an excursion to any nearby town or city?
+If you're in Budapest for over two days and have followed our 48-hour itinerary, why not organize an excursion to a nearby town or city?